 After earning a degree in film music at Berklee College of Music, she moved to LA and began her career as a classical recording engineer.
 Tessa has worked with orchestras, choirs, chamber groups, and solo artists throughout SoCal as an audio and video recordist.
 While growing her audio and video recording business, she worked as an assistant music editor on various film and television projects.
 Through these projects is where she met Jason Newman.

-Tessa enjoys the variety of projects she works on with the JTN Music Team, as well as working with each project’s team very closely.
 In her free time, she enjoys salsa dancing, hiking, and cooking with friends.

-Blake Bunzel | Assistant Editor
+Blake Bunzel | Assistant Music Editor

 Born and raised in Los Angeles, Blake has been surrounded by both the music and film industry his entire life.
 His career in music started at 19 when he hit the road, touring in several bands.

-Andrew Ransom | Assistant Editor
+Andrew Ransom | Assistant Music Editor

 From the age of 11, Andrew Ransom was captivated musically by traveling the country every year with his old brother Ward- a production manager and carpenter for the Broadway show Stomp.
 Seeing the show in different cities all across the country, Andrew garnered a love for performance, musicality, and instrument design.